scylladb/scylla-migrator/docs/source/configuration.rst

   # Target configuration
   target:
     # ...
-  # Columns to rename
+  # Optional - Columns to rename
   renames:
     # ...
   # Savepoints configuration
   savepoints:
     # ...
-  # Validator configuration
+  # Validator configuration.
+Required only if the app is executed in validation mode.
   validation:
     # ...
-  # Used internally
+  # Optional- Used internally
   skipTokenRanges: []

 These top-level properties are documented in the following sections (except ``skipTokenRanges``, which is used internally).